 "Ghadar Party Publication” at UC Berkeley.
 Credit: Arko Dasgupta

-What was the biggest takeaway from presenting, receiving feedback, and engaging with others on the topic?
+What was the biggest takeaway from this experience--whether from presenting, the feedback, or just engaging with others on the topic?

 Is there anything else you’d like to share about this experience or your research?